Freemasonry in Croatia: The early years (1749–1795)

 The first Masonic lodge in Croatia, and also in the Balkans, was established on the territory of the Military Frontier in the town of Glina in 1764 by Croatian Count Ivan Drašković VIII under the name 'War Friendship' (Ratno prijateljstvo, L’amitié de guerre, Zur Kriegsfreundschaft).
 Ivan Drašković VIII led the Lodge from 1768 to 1770.
 In 1778 senior army officer Petar Karel Otto Bátorkezs was elected as Lodge's Master.
 Official language of the Lodge was French but was later changed to Latin.
-Lodge was closed in 1795 when the Freemasonry was prohibited in Croatia.
+Lodge was closed in 1795 when Freemasonry was prohibited in Croatia.